Florida Gators softball

 The Florida Gators softball team represents the University of Florida in the sport of softball.
-Florida competes in Division I of the National Collegiate Athletics Association (NCAA) and the Southeastern Conference (SEC).
+Florida competes in Division I of the National Collegiate Athletic Association (NCAA) and the Southeastern Conference (SEC).
 The Gators play their home games at Katie Seashole Pressly Softball Stadium on the university's Gainesville, Florida campus, and are currently led by head coach Tim Walton.
-In the twenty-six year history of the Florida Softball program, the team has won two Women's College World Series (WCWS) national championships, nine SEC regular season championships, five SEC tournament championships, and have made eleven WCWS appearances.
+In the twenty-six year history of the Florida Softball program, the team has won two Women's College World Series (WCWS) national championships, nine SEC regular season championships, five SEC tournament championships, and have made thirteen WCWS appearances.

 History

-Ray era: 1997–2000
+Larry Ray era: (1997–2000)

 On June 13, 1995, the board of directors of the University Athletic Association approved the addition of a women's softball team to the University of Florida's athletic program.
 Larry Ray, who would coach the new team for their first four seasons, agreed to be the first head coach on September 4, 1995.
 After the construction of their new stadium facility, the Gators played their first two games in a doubleheader on February 8, 1997, against the Stetson Hatters, both of which they won.

 In the inaugural year of the Florida Softball program, Ray's team posted an overall win–loss record of 42–25 and a Southeastern Conference record of 16–8, and was the runner-up in the SEC softball tournament, ultimately losing to the second-ranked South Carolina Gamecocks in the title game.
-Florida built on the early success of their first season to win the program's first-ever SEC regular season championship in 1998, and advance to the NCAA Tournament.
+Florida built on the early success of their first season to win the program's first-ever SEC regular season championship in 1998, and advance to the NCAA tournament.
 After the 2000 season, Ray left Florida to return to an assistant coaching position with the Arizona Wildcats softball team at the University of Arizona, where he previously coached.

-Johns era: 2001–2005
+Karen Johns era: (2001–2005)

 For the 2001 season, Ray was replaced by Karen Johns.
-Under Johns, Florida qualified for the NCAA Tournament four of five seasons, and compiled a record of 192–131 during her tenure in Gainesville.
+Under Johns, Florida qualified for the NCAA tournament four of five seasons, and compiled a record of 192–131 during her tenure in Gainesville.
 After the Gators finished third in the SEC Eastern Division for the fourth straight season, and suffered four consecutive losses in the 2005 SEC Tournament and the opening round of the NCAA tournament, Johns was fired.

-Walton era: 2006–present
+Tim Walton era: (2006–present)

 To replace Johns, Florida athletic director Jeremy Foley hired the then-head coach of the Wichita State Shockers softball team, Tim Walton, as the Gators' new coach.
 Under Walton, the Florida softball team has become a consistent SEC and national title contender.
 In 2014, the Gators won their first national title over Alabama, and the following year they repeated as national champions, this time by defeating Michigan.